A prototype toy store for the reinvention of FAO Schwarz, designed to test ideas ahead of a global rollout.

 Progress

-A record of the project as it developed on site, capturing key moments as the design took shape.
+A record of the project as it developed on site, capturing key construction milestones from first fix through to completion.

 Shopfront installation in progress just prior to the fascia sign installation and merchandise being installed.